-After five absences in a semester, a letter will be mailed home.
+After eight (8) absences, a letter will be mailed home.
 This letter will include:

-- > The student's attendance record
+The student's attendance record

-- > State and district policy on compulsory attendance law

-- The possible consequences of noncompliance

-- Contact information of the truancy officer
+- State and district policy on compulsory attendance law - > The possible consequences of noncompliance - > Contact information of the truancy officer

-After six absences in a semester, an administrator or designee will call the parents/guardians.
+After twelve (12) absences, an administrator or designee will call the parents/guardians.
 He/she will invite the parents/guardians in for a School and Family Conference to develop a Student Attendance Improvement Plan (SAIP), unless one was already conducted during the current school year, and will inform the parents/guardians of:

-- The student's attendance record - State and district policy on compulsory attendance law - > The possible consequences of noncompliance
+- > The student's attendance record - > State and district policy on compulsory attendance law - > The possible consequences of noncompliance